On the Environmental Impact of Academic Conferences

 Our lives are complex, for the most part a tightrope walk of balancing priorities.
 Our planet, that supports these lives, is more complex still.
 Ironically, the benefits to one often seem to conflict with the other.
 Yet the end goal is clear; the planet must thrive, so that we can.
 The way to change seems partly obscure at the moment.
 But change we must.

 Malabika Pramanik is a 2018 Wall Scholar and Professor in Mathematics at the University of British Columbia.
-She is currently working with fellow scholars Jessica Dempsey (Geography) and Sara Milstein (Classical, Near Eastern, and Religious Studies) to engage the broader academic community, within and outside UBC, on conversations surrounding academic aviation emissions.
+She is currently working with fellow scholars Jessica Dempsey (Geography), Anna Casas Aguilar (French, Hispanic and Italian Studies), and Sara Milstein (Classical, Near Eastern, and Religious Studies) to engage the broader academic community, within and outside UBC, on conversations surrounding academic aviation emissions.
 The Peter Wall Institute is supporting these conversations through its weekly seminars and Wall lunches.
 Professor Pramanik hopes to attract a distinguished scientist and activist who can speak on these issues (virtually!), possibly as part of a Wall Solutions Initiative.